Eroica-cpp/uwhpsc/notes/vm.rst

 work.
 Alternately, if you are working on a high-resolution display, you may want to *increase* the size of the VM's desktop to take advantage of it.
-In either case, you can change the VM's display size by going to the main menu in the lower-left corner, pointing to *Settings*, then clicking *Display*.
+In either case, you can change the VM's display size by going to the Applications menu in the upper-left corner, pointing to *Settings*, then clicking *Display*.
 Choose a resolution from the drop-down list, then click *Apply*.